0n0w1c/electric-grid/readme.md

 #### Electric Grid
-A work in progress, but should be reasonbly playable.
 An overhaul of the electric network, engineer an Electric Grid.
+A work in progress, but should be reasonably playable.

 See license.txt for credits to the developers and their work that came before.
 A special thanks to Stringweasel for his work on Fluidic Power, the inspiration.